-NeuroAffective Touch is a polyvagal-informed psychobiological approach that integrates key elements of somatic psychotherapy, attachment and developmental theory, psychodynamic psychotherapy, affect-regulation and interpersonal neurobiology.
+NeuroAffective Touch is a polyvagal-informed, psychobiological approach that integrates key elements of somatic body psychology, attachment and developmental theory, affect-regulation and interpersonal neurobiology.

-Healing early trauma begins with offering the missing nonverbal experiences of somatic support, attunement, and safety, a secure bottom-up foundation based in trust and care from which a new top-down narrative can emerge.
+Healing developmental trauma wounding begins with offering the missing nonverbal experiences of somatic support, attunement, and safety, a secure bottom-up foundation based in trust, safety and care, from which a new top-down narrative can emerge.
 Attuned presence addresses the three essential self-states necessary for secure attachment and emotional well-being:

 - I exist